What is Product-Led Sales?

 Disadvantages of product-led strategies

-While these benefits are clear, the simple fact is not every buyer will be able to make a purchase decision based on a free trial or freemium version alone.
-A lot of the time, it isn’t even a problem with the customer — it’s a product complexity issue.
+While these benefits are clear, the simple fact is that not every buyer will be able to make a purchase decision based solely on a free trial or freemium version.
+Often, the issue isn’t even with the customer — it’s a product complexity problem.

 For example, if you’re selling a simple photo editing app that anyone can figure out within minutes, then it’s a no-brainer to go full-PLS.
 But, if you were selling that same photo editing app to agencies with all sorts of extra tools and features at different price points, a rep would have to step in and help them find what works best.